php-fig/fig-standards/proposed/clock-meta.md

 ### 4.1 Chosen Approach

-We have decided to formalize the existing practices, use by several other packages out in the wild.
+We have decided to formalize the existing practices, used by several other packages out in the wild.
 Some of the popular packages providing this functionality are:
 `lcobucci/clock`, `kreait/clock`, `ergebnis/clock`, and `mangoweb/clock`.
 Some providing
 interfaces, and some relying on overloading (extending) the Clock class to mock the